Rendering

 Learn how to render Comark in a React application with custom components, plugins, and Next.js support.

 The <Comark> component is the simplest way to render markdown in React.
-Pass markdown content directly and it handles parsing and rendering automatically.
+It handles parsing and rendering automatically.

 App.tsx